No-Bake Fudgy Coconut Cookies Recipe

 "I don't know what I did wrong.
 I followed the recipe to a T except for putting the drizzled topping.
 I refrigerated them and they are still sticky.
 When I take them out of the fridge they get really soft and are not firm.
 What could I have done wrong?
 They taste really great but the consistency is not good.
 Help.
 I love the recipe but could not take them as a treat for anyone, too sticky. :-("

 "I made these fir the first time this a.m.!
 I did adapt the recipe slightly by using 1/2 granola (low-fat) and 1/2 quick oats.
 I also used 1/2 cup evaporated milk and measured balance of 2/3 cup amount using fat-free milk.
 I also used 1 cup chocolate candy disks from Make & Mold with 1-1/2 tsp. vegetable shortening, melted in a saucepan (1-qt.) and stirred until smooth.
 I topped the cookies with this mixture, then chilled them!
 I used a teaspoon rather than a tablespoon to get more mileage out of the dough!
 This recipe made 55 cookies!
 Thank you, Sue Klemm, for sharing your recipe with Taste of Home!
-I had a Cook's Corner challenge this week, using pantry ingredients and this recipe was PERFECT! delowenstein"
+This recipe was PERFECT! delowenstein"

 "This was so easy and is delicious!"